KerstenDoering/CPI-Pipeline/ReadMe.rst

 - The web service Whatizit was used for gene and protein synonyms (Rebholz-Schuhmann,D. et al., 2008.
 Text processing through Web services: calling Whatizit.
 Bioinformatics).

-- After automated extraction of all sentences with an interaction verb (first 20,000 abstracts for DS1) and without an interaction enclosed by two biomolecues (second 20,000 abstracts for DS2), they were displayed in HTML pages with Javascript buttons to select a status for each sentence.
+- After automated extraction of all sentences with an interaction verb (first 20,000 abstracts for CPI-DS_IV) and without an interaction enclosed by two biomolecues (second 20,000 abstracts for CPI-DS_NIV), they were displayed in HTML pages with Javascript buttons to select a status for each sentence.

 - If a sentence contained at least one interacting pair of biomolecules, the status "Interaction" was selected for this sentence.
 The alternative was "No Interaction".